jpswade/jpswade.github.io/_posts/2008-06-03-what-is-a-valid-email-address.md

   * Each &#8220;dns-label&#8221; total length must be no longer than 63 characters.
   * The entire &#8220;email address&#8221; total length must be no longer than 256 characters.

 Put this together with the fact that certain elements cannot start or end with certain characters, it makes it difficult to correctly place the end check.
-Here&#8217;s a run down of that:
+Here's a run down of that:

   * The &#8220;local-part&#8221; cannot start or end with a period (.)
   * The &#8220;local-part&#8221; must not have two periods together